-Before attempting to analyse how the structural reliability of a syntactic component can be traced and evaluated, some examples are given, in which the basic problems of computational transformations on the syntactic level are exhibited [12] [13] [14].
+Before we try to analyse how the structural reliability of a syntactic component can be traced and evaluated, we give some examples that exhibit the basic problems of computational transformations on the syntactic level [11] [12] [13].

 A. False positives: Documents with external references